catwell/www.warp10.io/howto/create-a-udf.md

     'io.warp10.tutorial.HELLOWARP10' UDF
 ```

-Congrats you managed to create your first UDF for a Warp 10 cluster !
+Congrats you managed to create your first UDF for Warp 10.

+The above example used the `UDF` function to invoke your UDF, this function will create a new instance of your UDF at each invocation.
+You may instead want to use `CUDF` which will cache (hence the leading `C`) the created instance and thus will speed up overall execution.

+Of course if your UDF is not thread safe then it should not be called by `CUDF`, but as this is not something you can control, we advise that you design your UDFs so they can be called concurrently from multiple threads.